sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 Hashing, or [whitening][], could reduce the risk that the local average of stored bits will be something extreme and instead make it more likely to be something middling (on a binomial distribution, I believe).
-Real-world data frequently lacks this property because it's full of regular patterns, and malicious data could be even worse.
+Real-world data frequently lacks this property because it's full of regular patterns; and malicious data could be even worse.

+When you whiten data then the possibility of an adverse pattern showing up does still exist, but it's in a place much less likely to occur naturally, and as the data goes through its usual small permutations the adverse pattern disappears again much faster.

 Supposing the charge of an individual bit were to decay exponentially towards a a local average of its neighbours, then moving that average closer to the